yeggor/dz6/README.md

 **3. Is dz6 stable yet**

-No. Stability is expected only when we release v1.0.0.
-Until then, things **will** certainly change.
+No. Stability is expected only at v1.0.0.
+Until then, breaking changes are expected.

 ## Motivation